-Get Start Now with Hasura Cloud on AWS
+Hasura on AWS

 The API Platform for enterprise data access

 Developers love Hasura because it takes little time to go from data to an API.
 Architects rely on Hasura because it enables high-performance and secure GraphQL and REST APIs from a single platform.
-And engineering leaders appreciate Hasura as it empowers developers to deliver rich apps and user experiences in a fraction of the time of traditional approaches.
+Engineering leaders appreciate Hasura because it empowers developers to deliver rich applications and user experiences in a fraction of the time of traditional approaches.

-Instantly provide a GraphQL or REST API on top of your database

-Easily connect Hasura to your new or existing databases and start engaging with your users with a secure and scalable API – no more language limitations or complex SQL queries.

 Eliminate the need for a secondary permissions layer entirely with Hasura’s built-in authorization engine.
-Expose GraphQL APIs to internal and external developers with authorization rules enforceable to the model level.
+Expose APIs to internal and external developers with authorization rules enforceable at any level.

-Combine multiple data sources into a single GraphQL API endpoint.
-Reduce client transactions and increase performance by sending multiple queries across any number of data sources to return a single, optimized response to data consumers.
+Combine multiple data sources into a single API endpoint.
+Reduce transactions and increase performance by sending multiple queries across unlimited data sources to return a single, optimized response to data consumers.

+Secure APIs beyond authentication and authorization.
+Prevent malicious requests, API scraping, and excessive data exposure, and stay secure with Hasura Cloud.

+No more wasted development cycles optimizing queries for bespoke data sources.
+Customize your most high-value queries as needed, and cache redundant queries, to minimize database latency.

 Integrate with core data, security, and application services on AWS